 Whether you’re a first-time swing or a veteran, being organized is key to your success.
 You must keep copious notes and create a system that works for you.
 Some swings like to use index cards, some like notebooks, others like drawings and charts.
 It doesn’t matter what someone else does—you have to find a system that works for you so you can know your stuff when you’re on.

 2. Focus on one track at a time.

 I find it easiest to learn something in full through the eyes of one performer to get the basics of the musical number or staging first.
 Then tweak it for each person you’re responsible for covering.
 If you try to learn everyone all at once, you’ll become overwhelmed.

 Particularly if you’re an off-stage swing (as opposed to someone who swings a featured part), you have full access to watching the show from different angles, seats, and levels.
 Take advantage of this so you have full spatial awareness of the stage.
 Your first time on will likely be a surprise and if you’ve studied all the angles, you’ll have more success at being in the right place at the right time.

 4. Note the little things.

 And of course, don’t forget the backstage traffic!
 This is crucial for safety.
-Same goes for wig calls, sound checks, and costume times to keep the schedule running efficiently.
+The same goes for wig calls, sound checks, and costume times to keep the schedule running efficiently.

 5. Bring yourself to the stage.